Christmas can be a challenging time for those struggling to grow their own family.

 • Practice SelfCare: Indulging yourself and having an “adults-only” Christmas is perfectly fine.
 Whilst it may not be the Christmas you had always imagined, it can be a lovely opportunity to create your own traditions or do something different.

-Ultimately, Kelly explains, it’s so important to do whatever feels best for you and your partner.
+Ultimately, Kelly explains, doing whatever feels best for you and your partner is so important.